Matthew-D-Johnston/RB129-Assessment/study_guide_pt1.md

 * Class methods are methods we can call directly on the class itself, without having to instantiate any objects.
 * When defining a class method, we prepend the method name with the reserved word `self.`.
 * Class methods are where we put functionality that does not pertain to individual objects.
 Objects contain state, and if we have a method that does not need to deal with states, then we can just use a class method.
+* Instance methods can operate on the instance variables.

+###### Instance Variable Scope

+* Instance variables are variables that start with `@` and are scoped at the object level.
+* Because the scope of instance variables is at the object level, this means that the instance variable is accessible in an object's instance methods, even if it's initialized outside of that instance method.
+* Unlike local variables, instance variables are accessible within an instance method even if they are not initialized or passed in to the method.
+Remember, their scope is at the _object level_.
+* Another distinction from local variables is that if you try to reference an uninitialized local variable, you'd get a `NameError`.
+But if you try to reference an uninitialized instance variable, you get `nil`.
+* Initialize instance variables within instance methods.
+* Instance variables behave the way we'd expect.
+The only thing to watch out for is to make sure the instance variable is initialized before referencing it.

+###### Class Variable Scope

+* Class variables start with `@@` and are scoped at the class level.
+They exhibit two main behaviours:
+  * all objects share 1 copy of the class variable.
+(This also implies objects can access class variables by way of instance methods.)
+  * class methods can access class variables, regardless of where it's initialized.
+* Only class variables can share state between objects (we're going to ignore globals.).
+* Inheritance can lead to class variables being affected in unexpected and undesirable ways.
+Redefining a class variable in a sub-class can override its definition in the super-class and all other sub-classes that inherit from it.
+For this reason, avoid using class variables when working with inheritance.
+In fact, some Rubyists would go so far as recommending avoiding class variables altogether.
+* Class variables have a very insidious behaviour of allowing sub-classes to override super-class class variables.
+Further, the change will affect all other sub-classes of the super-class.
+This is extremely unintuitive behaviour, forcing some Rubyists to eschew using class variables altogether.

+###### Constant Variable Scope

+* Constants begin with a capital letter and have _lexical_ scope.
+* Constants are available in class methods or instances methods (which implies they are accessible from objects).
+* In order to access a constant defined in another class, we need to use `::`, the namespace resolution operator.
+* A constant initialized in a super-class is inherited by the sub-class, and can be accessed by both class and instance methods.
+* Constants have _lexical scope_ which makes their scope resolution rules very unique compared to other variable types.
+If Ruby doesn't find the constant using lexical scope, it'll then look at the inheritance hierarchy.